LowSkillDeveloper/WIFI-Frankenstein/README.md

 ## 🔐 Permissions

 The application requires the following permissions:
-- Location access (for mapping and distance calculation)
+- Location access (for mapping and for wifi scanning to work, Android SDK requirement)
 - Storage access (for database management)
 - Network access (for updates and online features)